 \subsection{\textit{Ex vivo} Bovine Liver}

 The \textit{ex vivo} data {was} collected from bovine liver tissue as shown in Figure~\ref{fig:experimentSetup}.
 The sample has a depth of $6$ cm in {the} axial direction.
-Both {the} ARFI and S-WAVE {acquisition} methods are performed at room temperature ($20$ $^{\circ}$C). {Imaging depth of 3 cm is used for \textit{shallower} setting and 5 cm for \textit{deeper} setting.
-All the measurements are obtained at the depth of 3 cm.}
+Both {the} ARFI and S-WAVE {acquisition} methods are performed at room temperature ($20$ $^{\circ}$C). {Imaging depth of 5 cm is used for both \textit{shallower} and \textit{deeper} settings to have a fair comparison.
+All the reported measurements are obtained at the depth of 3 cm.}